m-rbt01/general-exercises/string-compression.md

 # Problem
-Given an array chars of N characters, group repeating characters and append their number of instances to string S. Return the length of the new array.
+Given an array chars of N characters, group repeating characters and append their number of occurrences to string S. Return the length of the new array.
 ```js
 Input: chars = ["a","a","b","b","c","c","c"]
 Output: Return 6, and the first 6 characters of the input array should be: ["a","2","b","2","c","3"]